NVIDIA/nim-deploy/cloud-service-providers/aws/sagemaker/README.md

 ## Overview

 NVIDIA NIM, a component of NVIDIA AI Enterprise, enhances your applications with the power of state-of-the-art large language models (LLMs), providing unmatched natural language processing and understanding capabilities.
-Whether you're developing chatbots, content analyzers, or any application that needs to understand and generate human language, NVIDIA NIM for LLMs has you covered.
+Whether you're developing chatbots, content analyzers, or any application that needs to understand and generate human language, NVIDIA NIM has you covered.

 ## Deployment Options

-There are two primary ways to deploy NVIDIA NIMs on AWS SageMaker:
+There are various ways to deploy NVIDIA NIMs on AWS SageMaker:

 ### 1. AWS Marketplace Deployment